janosgyerik/activitytracker/specs/subsystems/user-actions.md

     - Option to select custom skin per tag (work / health / home / friends)
 - View recorded activities on a map
 - View nicely formatted report / send by email

+The implementation will be centered around a RESTful API.
+The idea is that anything can be implemented on top of a solid RESTful API: mobile apps, web apps, command line clients.
+(Btw, for fast prototyping in the beginning, a command line client or web client might be the best.)

 What is an activity?
 --------------------